Main Street Financial Solutions LLC Takes $1.30 Million Position in AT&T Inc. (NYSE:T)

-Main Street Financial Solutions LLC purchased a new stake in AT&T Inc. (NYSE:T) in the fourth quarter, according to its most recent filing with the Securities and Exchange Commission.
-The institutional investor purchased 45,261 shares of the technology company’s stock, valued at approximately $1,302,000.
+Main Street Financial Solutions LLC bought a new stake in AT&T Inc. (NYSE:T) during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The fund bought 45,261 shares of the technology company’s stock, valued at approximately $1,302,000.

-Several other institutional investors and hedge funds have also recently made changes to their positions in T. Voloridge Investment Management LLC lifted its stake in shares of AT&T by 850.8% in the 3rd quarter.
-Voloridge Investment Management LLC now owns 12,181,178 shares of the technology company’s stock valued at $347,285,000 after acquiring an additional 10,900,074 shares during the last quarter.
-Morgan Stanley raised its position in AT&T by 4.9% during the 4th quarter.
-Morgan Stanley now owns 78,703,060 shares of the technology company’s stock worth $2,263,501,000 after purchasing an additional 3,680,978 shares during the last quarter.
-BlackRock Inc. raised its position in AT&T by 0.8% during the 4th quarter.
-BlackRock Inc. now owns 485,568,654 shares of the technology company’s stock worth $13,964,955,000 after purchasing an additional 3,666,423 shares during the last quarter.
-Amundi Pioneer Asset Management Inc. raised its position in AT&T by 53.4% during the 4th quarter.
-Amundi Pioneer Asset Management Inc. now owns 9,905,524 shares of the technology company’s stock worth $284,880,000 after purchasing an additional 3,447,078 shares during the last quarter.
-Finally, Dai Ichi Life Insurance Company Ltd raised its position in AT&T by 329.5% during the 4th quarter.
-Dai Ichi Life Insurance Company Ltd now owns 3,164,225 shares of the technology company’s stock worth $91,003,000 after purchasing an additional 2,427,547 shares during the last quarter.
-Institutional investors own 51.17% of the company’s stock.
+A number of other large investors have also recently bought and sold shares of T. Brick & Kyle Associates grew its position in AT&T by 7.9% in the 3rd quarter.
+Brick & Kyle Associates now owns 81,588 shares of the technology company’s stock valued at $2,311,000 after buying an additional 5,983 shares during the last quarter.
+Arrowstreet Capital Limited Partnership grew its position in AT&T by 413.0% in the 3rd quarter.
+Arrowstreet Capital Limited Partnership now owns 37,300 shares of the technology company’s stock valued at $1,063,000 after buying an additional 30,029 shares during the last quarter.
+Wealth Alliance grew its position in AT&T by 4.5% in the 3rd quarter.
+Wealth Alliance now owns 62,792 shares of the technology company’s stock valued at $1,790,000 after buying an additional 2,699 shares during the last quarter.
+Segall Bryant & Hamill LLC grew its position in AT&T by 2.1% in the 3rd quarter.
+Segall Bryant & Hamill LLC now owns 133,298 shares of the technology company’s stock valued at $3,801,000 after buying an additional 2,751 shares during the last quarter.
+Finally, Gyon Technologies Capital Management LP purchased a new position in AT&T in the 3rd quarter valued at $495,000.
+Hedge funds and other institutional investors own 51.17% of the company’s stock.

+T has been the topic of a number of analyst reports.
+Zacks Investment Research upgraded shares of AT&T from a “sell” rating to a “hold” rating and set a $33.00 price objective on the stock in a research report on Thursday, December 10th.
+Oppenheimer reiterated a “market perform” rating on shares of AT&T in a research report on Wednesday, March 3rd.
+CIBC restated a “buy” rating on shares of AT&T in a research report on Wednesday, February 10th.
+Credit Suisse Group decreased their target price on shares of AT&T from $31.00 to $30.00 and set a “neutral” rating on the stock in a research report on Tuesday, January 19th.
+Finally, Raymond James restated a “buy” rating on shares of AT&T in a research report on Monday, March 15th.
+Four research analysts have rated the stock with a sell rating, five have issued a hold rating and ten have given a buy rating to the company’s stock.
+AT&T presently has an average rating of “Hold” and an average price target of $31.47.

+AT&T (NYSE:T) last released its quarterly earnings results on Tuesday, January 26th.
+The technology company reported $0.75 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.73 by $0.02.
+The firm had revenue of $45.70 billion during the quarter, compared to analysts’ expectations of $44.58 billion.
+AT&T had a return on equity of 12.27% and a net margin of 6.42%.
+AT&T’s quarterly revenue was down 2.4% compared to the same quarter last year.
+During the same quarter in the prior year, the business earned $0.89 EPS.
+Sell-side analysts anticipate that AT&T Inc. will post 3.17 EPS for the current fiscal year.

-The firm also recently announced a quarterly dividend, which will be paid on Monday, May 3rd.
-Shareholders of record on Friday, April 9th will be issued a dividend of $0.52 per share.
+The business also recently declared a quarterly dividend, which will be paid on Monday, May 3rd.
+Shareholders of record on Friday, April 9th will be issued a $0.52 dividend.
+This represents a $2.08 dividend on an annualized basis and a yield of 6.83%.
 The ex-dividend date of this dividend is Thursday, April 8th.
-This represents a $2.08 dividend on an annualized basis and a yield of 6.83%.
-AT&T’s payout ratio is 58.26%.
+AT&T’s dividend payout ratio is presently 58.26%.

-T has been the subject of several analyst reports.
-Raymond James reaffirmed a “buy” rating on shares of AT&T in a research report on Monday, March 15th.
-Credit Suisse Group lowered their target price on AT&T from $31.00 to $30.00 and set a “neutral” rating for the company in a research report on Tuesday, January 19th.
-Morgan Stanley lowered AT&T from an “overweight” rating to an “equal weight” rating and lowered their price objective for the stock from $36.00 to $34.00 in a research report on Thursday, December 17th.
-Zacks Investment Research raised AT&T from a “sell” rating to a “hold” rating and set a $33.00 price objective for the company in a research report on Thursday, December 10th.
-Finally, Oppenheimer reissued a “market perform” rating on shares of AT&T in a research report on Wednesday, March 3rd.
-Four investment analysts have rated the stock with a sell rating, five have issued a hold rating and ten have issued a buy rating to the company.
-AT&T currently has a consensus rating of “Hold” and a consensus price target of $31.47.

 About AT&T